Pimcorecasts/QR-Code-Bundle/README.md

 # ![Pimcorecasts QR-Code Logo](/docs/images/qr-code-logo-80.jpg) QR-Code-Bundle
-QR-Code Bundle for Pimcore X
+QR-Code Bundle for Pimcore 11

 ```
 Please feel free to use and test this Bundle!